savoirfairelinux/opendht/README.md

 - Nettle 2.4+, a GnuTLS dependency for crypto.
 - Build tested with GCC 4.8+ (GNU/Linux, Android, Windows with MinGW), Clang/LLVM (Linux, macOS).
 - Build tested with Microsoft Visual Studio 2015

+### Optional dependencies
+- restbed 4.0+, used for the REST API.
+- jsoncpp 1.7.4-3+, used for the REST API.

 ## Contact